0xWOLAND/website/src/content/blog/zcash-part-3.md

 After many updates we want to show, for *every* step in a chosen range $[j,\,m)$, that the inserted vector **never contained** some element $v$.
 Instead of storing all past vectors, we fold them into a **single curve-point accumulator** whose size never grows.

+The magic is that while we track more and more nullifiers internally—building a bigger polynomial each time—we only store a **single point** on-chain.
+This point acts as a cryptographic summary of all nullifiers we've seen, like a Merkle root but without the tree.
+This means the blockchain state stays tiny, even as we process millions of transactions.

 ### 1. Insertion: folding one vector of roots